Khubaib-Muhammad/Mario-Game-In-Arduino/README.md

 # Mario-Game-In-Arduino
 This project is a C++ implementation of a simple Mario-style game using a console interface.
 It incorporates game loops, collision detection, keyboard input handling, and scoring logic, providing a practical demonstration of basic game development concepts without a graphical engine.
-# Mario Console Game (C++)

-This project is a Mario-inspired console-based game developed in C++.
-It simulates basic platformer gameplay using a text-based interface, allowing players to control a character, avoid obstacles, and score points.
-The project focuses on implementing core programming concepts without the use of external graphics libraries.

 ## Overview